Using Surveys to Create Content Your Audience Will Love

 Surveys can help you gain perspective on what your community really wants and needs.
 It can invoke life into your content through new unique data.
-Many customers feel as though marketing is a one-way conversation.
-By using surveys you are giving your customers a chance to weigh in.
+Many people feel as though marketing is a one-way conversation.
+By using surveys you are giving your constituents a chance to weigh in.

 Additionally, marketing is also an evolving beast that feeds on information.
 So let’s feed it.

 Surveys measure information about your constituents which you may not learn by only using analytics.
 Don’t overlook 3 Google Analytic Tools that are important.

 Some pieces of information may include:

 - Their expectations or perception of your brand and/or products

 - How your brand, organization or products impacts them in everyday life